dhellmann/pymotw/PyMOTW/exceptions/index.rst

 SyntaxError
 -----------

 A SyntaxError occurs any time the parser finds source code it does not understand.
-This can be while importing a module, invoking exec, or calling eval().
+This can be while importing a module, invoking ``exec``, or calling ``eval()``.
 Attributes of the exception can be used to find exactly what part of the input text caused the exception.

 .. include:: exceptions_SyntaxError.py
     :literal: